-A. Regular or limited-term full-time employees shall accrue 3.70 hours of paid sick leave for each pay period.
-Sick leave may not be earned during a pay period in which an employee is absent without authorization or absent without pay for more than 16 working hours.

-If a leave of absence without pay is granted for two (2) days or less, an employee shall accrue paid sick leave in proportion to the relationship the time worked during that pay period bears to 80 hours.
-Time worked shall be computed to the nearest hundredth of an hour.

-- B. Regular or limited-term part-time employees shall accrue paid sick leave in proportion to the relationship their basic workweek bears to 40 hours.
-Sick leave may not be earned during a pay period in which an employee is absent without pay for more than 15% of the regularly scheduled working hours. - C. Sick leave may be used for illness, injury, pre-natal care or pregnancy or for medical, dental or ocular appointments.
+- A. Regular or limited-term full-time employees shall accrue 3.70 hours of paid sick leave for each pay period.
+Sick leave may not be earned during a pay period in which an employee is absent without authorization or absent without pay for more than sixteen (16) working hours.
+If a leave of absence without pay is granted for two (2) days or less, an employee shall accrue paid sick leave in proportion to the relationship the time worked during that pay period bears to eighty (80) hours.
+Time worked shall be computed to the nearest hundredth of an hour. - B. Regular or limited-term part-time employees shall accrue paid sick leave in proportion to the relationship their basic workweek bears to forty (40) hours.
+Sick leave may not be earned during a pay period in which an employee is absent without pay for more than 15% of the regularly scheduled working hours. - C. Sick leave may be used for illness, injury, pre-natal care or pregnancy or for medical, dental, or ocular appointments.
 If a fraction of a day's sick leave is used, the leave charged shall be to the nearest one-tenth of an hour.
 Each department head shall be responsible for the control of abuse of the sick leave privilege.
+An employee may be required to furnish a certificate signed by a physician or nurse or other satisfactory evidence of illness.
-An employee may be required to furnish a certificate signed by a physician or nurse or other satisfactory evidence of illness. - D. Regular or limited-term employees shall begin earning sick leave from the first day of the pay period following the pay period in which the employee commenced continuous service.
-If the commencement date was the first working day of a pay period, the first day of sick leave accrual shall be the first day of the pay period in which the service began. - E. No more than one-hundred (100) hours of sick leave annually may be granted to an employee or absence due to the care or attendance of ill or injured members of the employee's immediate family. - F. Sick leave may not be used in lieu of vacation, but vacation or compensatory time off may be used in lieu of sick leave, after accrued sick leave has been exhausted.

-- G. No County employee shall be entitled to sick leave while absent from duty for sickness or disability sustained while on leave-of-absence without pay. - H. Termination of an employee's continuous service, except by reason of temporary layoff for lack of work or funds, shall cancel all sick leave accrued to the time of such termination, regardless of whether or not such person subsequently re-enters the County service.
-No payment shall be made to any employee for unused sick leave accumulated to the employee's credit at the time of termination of employment, except for reasons of regular or disability retirement, death, release from County employment as a result of a permanent reduction in the number of authorized regular help positions, or taking office as an elected County official.
-Employees terminating employment as a result of a permanent reduction in the number of authorized regular help positions, or to take office as an elected County official, be paid for their accumulated unused sick leave in the following manner:

-Convert all to the retirement health savings account
+- D. Regular or limited-term employees shall begin earning sick leave from the first of the pay period following the pay period in which the employee commenced continuous service.
+If the commencement date was the first working day of a pay period, the first day of sick leave accrual shall be the first of the pay period in which the service began. - E. No more than eighty (80) hours of sick leave annually may be granted to an employee for absence due to the care or attendance of ill or injured members of this or her immediate family.
+If a holiday or regular day off falls within the eighty (80) hours, it shall be included within the eighty (80) hours, but not charged to sick leave. - F. Sick leave may not be used in lieu of vacation, but vacation or compensatory time off may be used in lieu of sick leave, after accrued sick leave has been exhausted. - G. No County employee shall be entitled to sick leave while absent from duty for sickness or disability sustained while on leave of absence without pay. - H. Termination of an employee's continuous service, except by reason of temporary layoff for lack of work or funds, shall cancel all sick leave accrued to the time of such termination, regardless of whether or not such person subsequently re-enters the County service.
+No payment shall be made to any employee for unused sick leave accumulated to their credit at the time of termination of employment, except for reasons of regular or disability retirement, death, release from County employment as a result of a permanent reduction in the number of authorized regular help positions, or taking office as an elected County official.
+Employees terminating employment because of regular or disability retirement, death, release from County employment as a result of a permanent reduction in the number of authorized regular help positions, or to take office as an elected County official, shall be paid for their accumulated unused sick leave in the following manner: - Convert all to the retirement health savings account